MapsPeople/docs/collections/_ios/v2/tutorials/searchmysearchcontroller.md

 published: true
 ---

+> A [newer version]({{ site.url }}/ios/v3) of the MapsIndoors SDK for iOS is available.
+The legacy version will not receive new features and will only get critical bugfix and security updates.
+{: .mi-warning}

 This is an example of creating a simple search experience using MapsIndoors.
 We will create a map with a search button that leads to another view controller that handles the search and selection.
 On selection of a location, we go back to the map and shows the selected location on the map.

 We will start by creating a simple search controller that handles search and selection of MapsIndoors locations